MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-environments.md

 In some situations, your custom base image may already contain a Python environment with packages that you want to use.

 By default, Azure Machine Learning service will build a Conda environment with dependencies you specified, and will execute the run in that environment instead of using any Python libraries that you installed on the base image.
+Since the Conda environment is isolated from the custom base image, packages installed elsewhere will not be included.

-To use your own installed packages, set the parameter `Environment.python.user_managed_dependencies = True`.
+To use your own installed packages and disable Conda, set the parameter `Environment.python.user_managed_dependencies = True`.
 Ensure that the base image contains a Python interpreter, and has the packages your training script needs.

 For example, to run in a base Miniconda environment that has NumPy package installed, first specify a Dockerfile with a step to install the package.
 Then set the user-managed dependencies to `True`.